kdschmidt1/Sail_Instrument/Readme.md

 **Remarks**:
 *  You have to provide polar data (see [Example](https://github.com/kdschmidt1/Sail_Instrument/blob/65a357926932284c8cf6eddd00fa86e13bc51392/polardaten/polare.xml)) of yor boat in the /home/pi/avnav/user/viewer folder for calculating the laylines.
-If there is no polar.xml file in the user folder, the plugin will copy its own file to this location and you can use it as a template for your own polar data and edit for example directly on the [Files/Download](https://www.wellenvogel.net/software/avnav/docs/userdoc/downloadpage.html) page.
+If there is no polar.xml file in the user folder, the plugin will copy its own file to this location and you can use it as a template for your own polar data and edit for example directly on the [Files/Download](https://www.wellenvogel.net/software/avnav/docs/userdoc/downloadpage.html) page in the section [DownloadPageUser](https://www.wellenvogel.net/software/avnav/docs/userdoc/downloadpage.html#userfiles).

 A description how to prepare the polar.xml based on other formats will follow soon.